• Skip to primary navigation

 chocolate chip cookies

-INCREASE BROWN SUGAR
+INCREASE THE BROWN SUGAR

 I’ve said it before (and before aaaand before) and I’ll say it again– brown sugar brings super chew to baked goods.
 Brown sugar is white (granulated) sugar with molasses in it, so it automatically brings moisture with it when it’s added to cookies (remember, we took some moisture out by removing that egg white).